-While the conversation is often “the divorce rates in the U.S. is 50% and growing,” a number of studies indicate that the divorce rate has never reached the 50% level.
+While the conversation is often “the divorce rates in the U.S. is 50% and growing,” a number of studies indicate that the divorce rate may never have reached the 50% level (although in some states, the rate is half the national average while in other, it’s more than double the national average).

 While divorce is certainly avoidable, it has become quite common.

-This leaves one asking, “why divorce rates are so high in the US?”
+This leaves one asking, “Why are divorce rates in the U.S. so high?”

 The answers to this question vary.